jjasghar/instructlab-packages/index.md

 layout: home
 ---

-This is the link to the different prebuilt stable builds of [InstructLab](https://instructlab.ai)
+This is the link to the different prebuilt stable builds of [InstructLab](https://instructlab.ai), this installs the `ilab` command into your `$PATH` and allows you to engage with the `ilab` commands from the command line/terminal.

 ## Versions